-This plays a vital role in determining whether your PPC campaign would be a success or a failure.
+It plays a vital role in determining whether your PPC campaign will be a success or a failure.

-You can keep changing subtle details in your ads to determine what catches the eye of the user the most, giving you a clear idea of how your ad should look.
+You can keep changing subtle details in your ads to determine what catches the eye of the user the most.
+It gives you a clear picture of how your advertisement should seem.

 A/B testing is an efficient way to determine what price tag for your product would be adequate to maximize your revenue.

-A: Not at all, A/B testing can also be used for other purposes, such as, in 2007 Barack Obama’s presidential campaign used A/B testing to determine how to get the attention of the voters and the things they wanted from a presidential candidate.
+Other uses for A/B testing exist.
+In 2007 Barack Obama’s presidential campaign used A/B testing to determine how to get the voters’ attention.
+Also, for the things they wanted.

-A: There are many formulas to calculate the sample size for the A/B test but at the end of the day, the sample size should be what you feel would conclusively reflect the best interests of your consumers.
+There are many formulas to calculate the sample size for the A/B test.
+But at the end of the day, the sample size should be what you feel would conclusively reflect your consumers’ best interests.